-Now that the UK is leaving the EU, will the RIBA change the eligibility criteria for architects who qualified in mainland Europe?
+Now that the UK has left the EU, will the RIBA change the eligibility criteria for architects who qualified in mainland Europe?

 Should I wait until there is more information about my right to live and work in the UK before applying for RIBA membership?

 RIBA is committed to being an inclusive global membership body.
 We are the voice and advocate for our members from over 115 countries around the world.
-We work with government to champion the value that an architect brings and to achieve change to help our members engage with the challenges and opportunities of a changing world – we will continue to do this throughout and after the Brexit debate.
+We work with and lobby government to champion the value that an architect brings and to achieve change to help our members engage with the challenges and opportunities of a changing world.